niyatberhe/GDG-Proj-shadow-market/README.md

 # Shadow Market — Student Project

-A small demo webapp for learning Express, MongoDB, and simple frontend JavaScript.
+A small demo webapp for learning Express, MongoDB and simple frontend JavaScript.
 It provides a tiny marketplace UI and a minimal authentication flow.
+Made to solve the problem of navigating the traffic of Telegram product ads and make finding products needed easier.

 ## Quick start (for students)